StefiVergini/proyectoElReparador/README.md

 This project was developed as part of my experience as a Full-Stack Developer, with the goal of designing a complete management system for a real-world repair business.

-It reflects my ability to build scalable and modular applications using PHP and MySQL, apply object-oriented programming principles, and design solutions that address practical business needs such as employee management, order tracking, document handling, and event scheduling.
+It reflects my ability to build scalable and modular applications using PHP and MySQL, apply object-oriented programming principles, and design solutions that address practical business needs such as employee management, repair tracking, order and stock management, reporting, and task planning.

 Throughout the development process, I focused on writing clean, maintainable code and organizing the system by business domains to ensure clarity and scalability.